bitpay/bitcore-lib/docs/transaction.md

 dash-cli sendrawtransaction <serialized transaction>
 ```

-You can also override the fee estimation with another amount, specified in duffs:
+You can also override the fee estimation with another amount, specified in satoshis:

 ```javascript
 var transaction = new Transaction().fee(5430); // Minimum non-dust amount